kant146/kant146/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to making food and eat.
+- 🐱‍💻 Not very active in Competitive Programming anymore, but if I get time or feeling, I do :)

 ### Spotify Playing 🎧